-Dividend Aristocrats In Focus Part 44: Kimberly-Clark
+Dividend Aristocrats In Focus - Part 44: Kimberly-Clark

 Source: Barclays Global Consumer Staples Conference, page 8

 Developing and emerging markets now represent 29% of annual revenue.
 Kimberly-Clark has taken a leadership position across many of its core product categories.
-For example, volume shipments of diapers rose 26% in China, and 10% in Eastern Europe last year.
+For example, volume shipments of diapers rose 26% in China and 10% in Eastern Europe last year.

 Cost cuts are another important part of the company’s earnings growth plan.
 Several years ago, Kimberly-Clark instituted a company-wide cost-cutting program called FORCE, which stands for Focus On Reducing Costs Everywhere.